pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 You chose your Darkmode or Lightmode Terminal for us, no clash required

-Font's disagree over what U+2588 Full-Block █ means.
+Turtle Logo Font's disagree over what U+2588 Full-Block █ means.
-Lots of Fonts agree it means paint the full horizontal width, but they still disagree over how much of the vertical height to paint over.
+Lots of Turtle Logo Fonts agree it means paint the full horizontal width, but they still disagree over how much of the vertical height to paint over.
 I've not yet found a Font that says Full-Block should paint the full vertical height.
 Andale Mono 18 is working well enough for me at my macOS Terminal, inside Oct/2023 Sonoma macOS 14,
 <!-- Only Oct/2024 Sequoia macOS 15 since Jan/2025 -->
-as you can see in my screenshots online.
+As you can see in my screenshots,
 I haven't tested Ghostty and iTerm at macOS.